How Do You Sleep? (John Lennon song): Composition

+Lyrics

 The lyrics of "How Do You Sleep?" refer to the "Paul is dead" conspiracy theory ("Those freaks was right when they said you was dead").
 The song begins with the line "So Sgt.
-Pepper took you by surprise", referring to the Beatles' landmark 1967 album.
+Pepper took you by surprise", referring to the Beatles' 1967 album.
 Preceding this first line are ambient sounds evocative of those heard at the beginning of the Sgt.
 Pepper's Lonely Hearts Club Band album.

-The lyrics "The only thing you done was Yesterday / And since you've gone you're just another day" are directed at McCartney, referencing the Beatles' 1965 song "Yesterday" and McCartney's single "Another Day", released in February 1971.
-Lennon initially penned the lyrics "You probably pinched that bitch anyway", as a reference to McCartney's claims that he was not sure whether he had plagiarized "Yesterday", having asked Lennon, Harrison, George Martin and others if they had heard its melody before.
+The lyrics "The only thing you done was Yesterday / And since you've gone you're just another day" are directed at McCartney, referencing the Beatles' 1965 song "Yesterday" and McCartney's February 1971 single "Another Day".
+Lennon initially penned the lyrics "You probably pinched that bitch anyway" instead of the aforementioned "another day" line, as a reference to McCartney's claims that he was not sure whether he had plagiarized "Yesterday", having asked Lennon, Harrison, George Martin and others if they had heard its melody before.
+He removed it after thinking it too strong.
+Another one of his insults on the record is "The sound you make is Muzak to my ears / You must have learned something in all those years".
 Although Lennon received the sole writing credit for "How Do You Sleep?", a contemporary account by Felix Dennis of Oz magazine indicates that Ono, as well as Allen Klein, Lennon's manager, contributed lyrics.

-Recordings
+Recording

 Lennon recorded "How Do You Sleep?" on 26 May 1971 at Ascot Sound Studios, during the sessions for his Imagine album.
 String overdubs took place on 4 July 1971 at the Record Plant, in New York City.
 The song features a slide guitar part by George Harrison.
 Aside from Lennon on rhythm guitar and vocals, the track also includes Klaus Voormann on bass, Alan White on drums, acoustic guitar played by Ted Turner, Rod Linton and Andy Davis, and additional piano parts by Nicky Hopkins and John Tout.
 Although he had been united with Lennon, Ringo Starr and Klein against McCartney in the lawsuit, Harrison recalled that the period was one of "very strange, intense feelings" among all the former Beatles, and he was initially wary of Lennon's invitation to play on the new album.
 Given this, Harrison added, he was relieved that Lennon was "openly pleased I came".
+The song was co-produced by Lennon, Phil Spector, and Yoko Ono.

+Release and critical reception

 As with all the tracks on Imagine, several outtakes of "How Do You Sleep?" became available on bootleg albums and in documentary films about Lennon.
 A run-through of the song in the 2000 film Gimme Some Truth includes what authors Chip Madinger and Mark Easter describe as "John's query to Paul", as Lennon faces the camera and sings: "How do you sleep, ya cunt?"
 Starr visited the studio during the recording of the song and was reportedly upset, saying: "That's enough, John."
-The mix on the album is in mono rather than stereo, unlike all the other tracks.
 In 2018, two versions of the original recording sessions were released in 5.1 surround sound as part of the Imagine box set.